luis-almeida/filtrify/README.md

 Filtrify will then go through all the data attributes you included in your items and it will create a search menu with as many fields as the different number of categories (data-attributes) you provided.
 Each field label in the menu fires a "popup" filtering panel and there's where all the magic happens.
 The plugin instanciation is very simple, you just have to pass a "containerID" and a "placeHolderID" which is the ID of the element where you want to place the menu.

-Visit filtrify [project page](http://luis-almeida.github.com/filtrify/) to read the documentation.
+Visit filtrify's [project page](http://luis-almeida.github.com/filtrify/) to read the documentation.